rbrich/gadgets/README.md

 URLs:
 - `/update` - ArduinoOTA firmware update (each device gets its own firmware)
-- `/control` - Control commands for each device, headers contain "version" which indicates a change
+- `/control` - Control commands for each device, headers contain "X-Seq" which indicates a change
 - `/write` - sensor data, forward to InfluxDB

 Implementation: